Houston, we have a problem.

 If you’re stuck, it might be because you either don’t know where you want to be, or are using the wrong business model for your growth vision.
 Think about the three why motivations – community, impact, and freedom – and determine which you really want before you hire that next person or begin that next company overhaul.

 And if you’d like some help discovering where you’d like to be, contact me today.
-We can have a quick 15-minute deep dive into your vision and goals, and identify exactly what your next steps should be.
+We can have a quick 1 hour deep dive into your vision and goals, and identify exactly what your next steps should be, whether that’s more marketing, operations, or a combination of the both.